apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/open-api-generator/petstore-openapi.md

 ```

 The mock server expects an access token set to **1234**.
 Passing an invalid access token will return status code 401 access denied.

+With our OpenAPI specfication sorted, let's generate our first SDK.